HsharmaCoding/1-React-List/README.md

 2. Create file(component): components/Invoice/InvoiceList.tsx to render the list.
 3. Create file: components/index.ts for indexing.
 4. Call InvoiceList.tsx component from the App.tsx and pass InvoiceList object as a props.
-#Please check the Information.txt and APP-DEMO file for more informatrion.
+# Please refer the attached information.txt and APP-DEMO file for more information.